anurag-asu/se-project-team-17/README.md

 We have calculated a set of eight metrics:

 **Metric 1:** Logic coupling Index: is used to assess the modularity of the project by analyzing the most recent commits by contributors.
-We estimate the ratio of file pairs that were changed, i.e. added or modified, together in those commits out of all file pairs in the projects using PyDriller\cite{pydriller}.
+We estimate the ratio of file pairs that were changed, i.e. added or modified, together in those commits out of all file pairs in the projects using PyDriller.
 Next, by computing the mean of recent commits, we aggregate this metric at the project level.
 We assess the most recent 150 commits for each project in order to remove bias from past but now altered practices.
 Lower logic coupling indexes suggest higher modularity, as fewer files are altered at the same time.

 *File: Logic_coupling_index.py*